adam12/adam12/README.md

 As part of one of my small bets, I've been working on building and shipping [DNSLint][3], a brandable DNS toolkit for web hosts and MSPs.
-I've also recently launched [Suspenders][5], a toolkit for the DirectAdmin control panel.
+I've also recently launched [Suspenders][5], a toolkit for the DirectAdmin control panel, and [NoDNS.fyi][7], a reverse proxy for previewing websites during migration without changing DNS.

 In an ongoing attempt to improve Ruby documentation, I (along with [Mediadrive][2]) host and support [Gemdocs.org](https://gemdocs.org), an experimental Ruby